engineervix/zed-news/README.md

   - process the audio using [ffmpeg](https://ffmpeg.org/), and
   - generate content for the website.
 - **web** -- this is an [11ty](https://www.11ty.dev/) project, consisting of logic to build a static site for the podcast, including an RSS feed.

+## Why this project?

+- I'm generally terrible at keeping up with current affairs
+- I wanted to learn how to work with AI tools while solving a real problem
+- I was inspired by [Hackercast](https://camrobjones.com/hackercast/)

 ## Development